MiguelMJ/MiguelMJ.github.io/codex.md

 # Codex

 This is a sort of digital garden and personal wiki where I keep both small notes and elaborated texts on different topics.
+You may find incomplete texts!

 {% assign links = site.codex | where: 'category', 'index' %}